noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 <br>

+<p>Note: Microsoft now requires a user account to download Visual Studio.
+Clicking the Visual Studio link above will take you to the 'older versions' page.
+Clicking the download button on this page will prompt you to log in or create an account. [<a href="Ground-Up-Windows-Install-Rework#back_msvs">back</a>]</p>

+<p>Note: TortoiseGit is a menu-driven, add-on gui interface for Git.
+Though optional, this instructional provides for its use.</p>

+<br>

 <p>Some programs may be able to use newer versions, or even the lastest releases, without issue.
 But, this is not the case with Perl and (later) dependencies.</p>

 <p>The above list of programs is known to work for compiling working server binaries.</p>

-<br>

-<p>Note: TortoiseGit is a menu-driven, add-on gui interface for Git.
-Though optional, this instructional provides for its use.</p>

 <br>